ibm-cloud-docs/apiconnect/tutorials/tut_manage_replace.md

 ## Objective
 {: #object_tut_manage_replace}
-In this tutorial, you will update an existing API product by replacing it with a newer one.
+In this tutorial, you will update an existing API product by replacing it with a newer one in API Connect V5.
 When an API product is replaced, the changes take effect immediately and all application subscriptions are updated automatically.

 ---
 ## Prerequisites